An Open (Heartfelt) Letter From One Food Allergy Parent to Another

 It’s a terrifying prospect for an adult, let alone being faced with the threat of it happening to your child!

-I know exactly how you’re feeling because I have felt the full weight of that too (and still do occasionally even 10 years on).
+I know exactly how you’re feeling because I have felt the full weight of that

 I distinctly remember my son’s first diagnosis.